-Projection methods for the Australian Capital Territory, Statistical Area 2s (SA2s) and Statistical Area 1s (SA1s) - more details
+Projection methods for the Australian Capital Territory, Statistical Areas Level 2 (SA2s) and Statistical Areas Level 1 (SA1s) - more details

-This appendix gives a more detailed breakdown of the four-tiered approach outlined in Appendix 1.
+This appendix gives a more detailed breakdown of the three-tiered process outlined in Appendix 1.
 Apart from the births formulae all equations apply to both sexes, so sex has not been denoted.
+"State" and "state-level" may refer to either state or territory.

-Step 1 - Territory Projections
+Step 1 - State Projections

-This involved projecting the Australian Capital Territory population by age and sex at 30 June 2013 out to 30 June 2020.
+This involved projecting the Australian Capital Territory (ACT) population by age and sex from the base population at 30 June 2016 out to 30 June 2022.

-The cohort component method used can be summarised in the formulae below:
+The cohort component method used is described in the formulae below:

-Where:
+where:

 '''

 -> age

 -> highest age projected (100+ for state; 85+ for sub-state)

 max

 -> base year

 -> population

-F

 -> fertility rate

 -> females

-В

 -> births

-O

 -> death probability

+Q

 OM

 -> net overseas migration

 IM

 -> net interstate (or internal) migration

 NM

 -> net migration (SA2 projections only)

 '''

-In Step 1 the following refer to interstate migration; in step 2 they refer to internal migration; and in step 3 they refer to overseas and inter-SA2 migration.
+In step 1 the following refer to interstate migration; in step 2 they refer to internal migration; and in step 3 they refer to total (overseas + inter-SA2 migration).

 '''

 DEP -> departures

 ARR -> arrivals

-DEPRATE -> per capita departure rate (donor state or capital cityrest or SA2)
+DEPRATE -> per capita departure rate (donor state or SA2)

 ARRRATE -> per capita arrival rate (receiving states)

 '''